What You Can Do to Extend the Life of Your Garden Tools

 Keep Moving Parts Well-Oiled

-So, applying a bit of oil to the moving parts every now and then keeps everything running smoothly.
-It’s a small step but can really extend the life of these tools, keeping them easy to use and preventing rust from taking over.
+Applying a few drops of 3-IN-ONE Multi-Purpose Oil to the hinges and pivot points every few weeks keeps everything running smoothly.
+It’s a small step that can genuinely extend the life of these tools, keeping them easy to operate and preventing rust from taking over.

 Leave a Comment